kyouryuukunn/renpy-ActionEditor3/README.md

  <https://github.com/kyouryuukunn/renpy-ActionEditor>

  In current version ActionEditor, below functions are removed.
- * spline
  * expression
  * loading last action

- To install, copy all files in the camera directory to your game directory.
+ To install, copy all files in the camera directory into your game directory.
- Then enable it like below.
-	camera:
-        perspective True

  Action Editor
 ================

- This allows you to adjusts coordinates of the  camera and transform properties of images in real-time with a GUI.
+ This allows you to adjusts transform properties of camera and images in real-time with a GUI.
 It can then generate a script based on these changes and place it on the clipboard for later pasting into Ren'Py scripts.

  When `config.developer` is True, pressing action_editor (by default,